bright/new-www/content/blog/stand-with-ukraine-how-you-can-help.md

 ## **[\#TechForUkraine ](https://www.techtotherescue.org/tech/tech-for-ukraine)**

 NGOs are at the heart of civil society in Ukraine.
-While the the age of digitization has dawned, charities are still far behind private businesses and state institutions.
+While the age of digitization has dawned, charities are still far behind private businesses and state institutions.
 Weak security systems, outdated software and a lack of user-friendly UI and UX make it difficult for them to operate.

 ![](/images/techforukraine.png)